So you’ve spring cleaned your home — now what?

 If you're about to trade in your old T3 Featherweight for a new Dyson Supersonic, hock your unwanted gear online, where thrifty buyers are looking for originally expensive hand-me-down tools.

 While you're clearing out your bathroom, look for unused beauty products, too.
-If you still have spa-worthy gift sets that you’ve yet to crack open since receiving them last holiday season, throw them up online.
+If you still have gift sets that you’ve yet to crack open, throw them up online.
 These unopened items resell well, Ackerman says, and they're more in demand with Mother’s Day and shower season around the corner.

 The Kitchen: Vintage Tupperware

-As bomber jackets and Netflix revivals prove, old trends are back in.
-So while spring-cleaning your kitchen, consider selling off vintage, nostalgia-inducing products, which can command a hot dollar on the resale market.
+As bomber jackets and Netflix revivals prove, what's old is back in.
+So while spring-cleaning your kitchen, consider selling off vintage, nostalgia-inducing items, which can command a hot dollar on the resale market.

 “Vintage Tupperware is hot,” Ackerman says, of those bright-colored plastic nesting bowls with air-tight lids.
 “For those of us who grew up with that stuff, there’s nothing better, so people are going to pay a good price to get those pieces that are comfortable to them.”